 The advantage of investing in a rated company is that the investor has a sense of what the rating agencies think about the credit risk of the company.
 Also, rating helps the investor to charge an appropriate spread for taking the extra risk called default spread.

-However, rating agencies cannot always make accurate predictions and it becomes the responsibility of the investor to double check the credit risks of the companies they want to invest in.
-Following are some basic factors to help investor measure the risk of the company:-
+However, rating agencies cannot always make accurate predictions, and it becomes the responsibility of the investor to double-check the credit risks of the companies they want to invest in.
+The following are some basic factors to help investor measure the risk of the company:-

 Let’s say Tony investigates a company with earnings before interest and taxes (EBIT) of 3500 million and interest expenses of $700 million.